 Banana “Ice Cream”- I make this quite often and it’s great for dessert or snack when you’re craving ice cream.
 I take a frozen banana, about 1/4 cup of almond milk, 1/4 tspn vanilla extract, and a spoonful of peanut or cashew butter, and blend it all up in my Vitamix.
 You’ll have to play around with amounts depending on the size of the banana and your blender, but it should be thicker than a smoothie, obviously.
 I then add chia seeds, chocolate chips, coconut flakes, or berries for a seemingly indulgent, but not unhealthy treat.

 So there you have it.
-My 15 favorite healthy (and a few not-s0-healthy) snacks.
+My 15 favorite easy and healthy (and a few not-s0-healthy) snacks.
 I’d love to hear what you snack on at home and on the go!